 Your humidifier is working a little too hard.
 Select a lighter mist setting to lower the room’s humidity and, as always, keep the door open a crack.
 You still get the humidifier’s benefits, but with crystal clear windows.

 What can I put in my humidifier?

 Water only, or Crane's own humidifier aromatherapy blend, but not anything else please as it may actually cause damage, and no one wants that.

 Can I use Essential Oils with my Crane Vaporiser?

-It is the cool mist produced by the Crane Vaporisers that is so effective at providing relief for dry coughs, nasal congestion, and croup.
-Paediatricians recommend cool mist to relieve cold and flu symptoms, soothe the throat and reduce swelling.
-Using oils is not required for the Crane humidifier to be effective in relieving these symptoms, and not recommended as over time oils will degrade the plastic and interfere with the operation of the ultrasonic membrane.
+It is the cool mist produced by the Crane Vaporisers that can make breathing easier by adding moisture to the air.
+Using oils is not required for the Crane humidifier to be used for dry coughs, congestion, colds and dry, scratchy throats.
+It is not recommended to add oils to the tank as over time oils will degrade the plastic and interfere with the operation of the ultrasonic membrane.
 For this reason we recommend that oils NOT be used with Crane humidifiers.
 A glass or ceramic diffuser is more suited for use with oils.

 What’s the Best Way to Clean my Humidifier?

 It’s simple.
 Regular cleaning will keep your humidifier running smoother for longer.
 We highly recommend emptying the water tank and basin after each use and disinfecting them at least once a week with water and a few capfuls of white vinegar.
 Please check the Manual for further instructions.

 Do I need a Filter to run my Humidifier?